Berkeley Unified School District implements technology literacy program | The Daily Californian

 “This program is really the coming together of a lot of professional development for teachers … and (has) a strong focus on digital literacy in terms of students knowing how to use tech and the internet safely and responsibly,” Krasnow said.

 The program also aims to ensure equal access to technology education for all students, regardless of income.
-According to Chad Lund, principal of Jefferson Elementary School, not all students have the same at-home technology resources that others do.
+According to Chad Lund, principal of Jefferson Elementary School located in Carlsbad, California, not all students have the same at-home technology resources that others do.

-Lund said Chromebooks were first implemented in classroom lessons at Jefferson Elementary School about three to four years ago.
+Lund said Chromebooks were first implemented in classroom lessons at Jefferson Elementary School in Carlsbad about three to four years ago.
 He added that providing students with access to Chromebooks early on in their education helps provide a technological foundation to prepare them for high school and college.

 “Kids are not as intuitive on the computer as we think they are — the reality is they still need to be taught quite a bit,” Lund said, adding that utilizing this education plan will help prepare kids for the technology they will encounter as adults.